Organisational Regulations of Physics Brawl Online

 7. During registration, a team may choose to participate in the highest category A, regardless of its team coefficient.

 8. Any changes in team composition or assignment to a different category are only allowed until registration ends.
-Any further changes are possible only if approved by an organiser commissioned for this purpose by the chief organiser of Physics Brawl Online.
+Any further changes are possible only if approved by an organizer commissioned for this purpose by the head organizer of Physics Brawl Online.

-PART TWO (ORGANISATION AND CONTROL OF THE COMPETITION)
+PART TWO (ORGANIZATION AND CONTROL OF THE COMPETITION)

 ARTICLE 6: CENTRAL ROUND

-1. The organiser of the central round of Physics Brawl Online is MFF UK.
+1. The organizer of the central round of Physics Brawl Online is CUNI MFF.

 2. A team may be registered for the central round by anyone, with the agreement of all team members or their legal representatives.